United-Way-Achievement-Club/uw_database/README.md

         ./run.py
 #### 6. Navigate to the URL *127.0.0.1:8090* in your browser
    A login page should appear.
-Currently, the test coordinator has the credentials username:*user* and password:*password* and navigates to the coordinator home page.
-The test member has the credentials username:*srutig* and password:*password* and navigates to the member home page.

 ## How to contribute
 Make sure that the ZenHub browser extension is installed to view the task board.
 It can be installed [here](https://www.zenhub.com/extension) for Chrome or Firefox.